 Don’t fly blind, surprises are no fun in business.
 Instead, gather as much in-depth information about what your customers are doing at each stage of their lifecycle.
 This allows you to address issues proactively before they become problems and before your customer even thinks about churning.

 Understand Your Customers

 Don’t just get to know your customers, understand them.
 What is their thought process?
 What’s their number 1 priority?
 How often do they engage with you?
 How healthy are they?
 What’s their favorite part of your product?
 What’s their main pain points?
 If you think you know the answer to all of these, great.
 Now take it a step further and find out why.

 Tier Your User Base

 All customers are not created equal.
 Having different tiers of customers and designing high-touch and low-touch, scalable Customer Success processes is your best bet to ensure business success.
 If you’re not already familiar with it, make sure to get comfy with the Pareto Principle: 20% of your customers deliver 80% of your revenue.
-Keep this in mind to ensure your customers get what they pay for, and that your resources are well allocated and focused.
+Keep this in mind to ensure your customers get what they are paying for, and that your resources are well allocated and focused.

 Nudge Customers Into Using Your Features

 Customers bought your product, they truly want to be engaged.
 They want as much insight and guidance as you can give them.
 If there is anything you can do to help your user achieve a greater ROI, you should already be doing it.
 Make sure all of your customers get what they are paying for, or else be ready to wave them goodbye.

 Contextual and personalized emails are a great way to create a strong, long-lasting relationship.
 Make sure your emails always deliver value, you should never just say “hi” - working with your Marketing team is a great way to prepare topical content for every situation.
 Variables that should trigger proactive and automated engagement are product usage trends and the consumption of key features.